Costa Rica Sea Turtle Adventure

 How old are the campers I will be rooming with?

-Roommates are grouped together by age in order to enhance the overall level of comfort.
+Roommates are grouped together by age and gender in order to enhance the overall level of comfort.

 What do I need to bring?